Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

 If the heat is applied within about 6" of the end of the pipe, it is almost inevitable that it cannot be joined to another pipe as it will become slightly deformed and fittings will no longer slide on.
 If you must start a bend near the end make the unbent portion a little longer by keeping heat at least a foot away from the end and cut it off later.
 It is also possible to glue a fitting onto the pipe before heating, but make absolutely sure that the glue is completely dry; fresh glue is extremely flammable.

 The heated PVC will turn soft and floppy as it warms, to the point that picking up one end of the pipe will not move the other end.
 It will also soften so that that pressure with a fingertip will dent the surface, which will promptly spring back when pressure is removed.
 It is at this point that the pipe is ready to bend.

 Keeping the pipe round instead of oval can be a trick and is usually desirable for aesthetic reasons.
 The electrical code requires that the pipe be round as well and inspectors seeing an oval pipe will reject it.
 Using a wet rag to squeeze the pipe round while a helper pours water over the small area being squeezed works well here.
-Make sure that the water is only applied in a small area as if an oval section is cooled it will remain oval instead of round.
+Make sure that the water is only applied in a small area.
+If an oval section is cooled, it will remain oval instead of round.

 © 2012 Dan Harmon

 Dan Harmon (author) from Boise, Idaho on June 25, 2017:

 About all I can suggest is to purchase more pipe (and larger - perhaps 1" or even 1 1/4") and some fittings - 90's, T's, etc. You'll have to design your own, though - I don't see a single length being bent with legs as well as seat and back.

 I have badback & knees .Do you know how i can make a beach chair higher .so I can get out of it..lounge chair??
 Tk u